Imonda language: Noun classifiers

-Imonda classifies nouns using verbal prefixes which evolved from serial verbs.
-These serial verbs typically had to do with handling and preparing objects, and the noun classifiers are only required before a small set of common nouns, with meanings like 'give', 'put', 'throw', 'hold', and 'carry'.
+Imonda classifies nouns using verbal prefixes, which evolved from serial verbs.
+The serial verbs typically had to do with handling and preparing objects, and the noun classifiers are required only before a small set of common verbs, with meanings like 'give', 'put', 'throw', 'hold', and 'carry'.

 There are around 100 different noun classes, but some nouns belong to multiple classes; for example, as they are prepared, coconuts have to be picked, husked, and split.
 If a coconut has been picked but not husked, it will take the classifier põt, which is identical to the verb for picking.
 Similar classifiers specify each state of preparation.
-Though they are historically derived from serial verb usage with meanings like 'pick that and hand it to me', they have entirely lost that meaning and Imonda speakers are not always aware of the similarity.
+Though they are historically derived from serial verb usage with meanings like 'pick that and hand it to me', they have entirely lost that meaning, and Imonda-speakers are not always aware of the similarity.